gera2ld/garfield/README.md

     `null` for unlimited.
 Array of methods (`GET`, `POST`, etc.) for allowed methods.

+  * predicate (optional)

+    Function called with two parameters: `payload` and `method`.
+If returned value is falsy, the command will not be executed.

   * allowConcurrency (optional)

     Whether concurrent execution is allowed.
 Default as `false`.